Creative Writing's a Beach(ball)

 Fast forward a couple of years, to a different college in a different province.
 Without planning to, guess who ends up writing an article or two for the college paper?
 And the following year, becomes the editor?

-Looking back, it’s both fascinating and a little disturbing to realize how much influence my first rejection letter continued to wreak.
+Looking back, it’s both fascinating and a little disturbing to realize how much influence my first rejection letter continued to have on me.

 Years later,

-the beach ball resurfaced with a big splash when I began blogging.
-Things went well for the first little while—I was even “discovered” and signed a book-publishing contract.
+the beachball resurfaced with a splash when I began blogging.
+Things went well for the first little while — I was even “discovered” and signed a book-publishing contract.
 Then the marketing department torpedoed my book, and my blogging audience tapered off shortly after.

 In hindsight, I should’ve recognized the symmetry between my original rejection letter and this latest set-back.
 But I was again in a writer-blocked funk.
 I tossed the deflated beachball into a pile of rotting kelp, to be carried away by the cold and heartless tide.